pubware/plugin/README.md

 The abstract `Plugin` class provides a variety of utility methods and lifecycle hooks for creating plugins that integrate directly with [packpub](https://github.com/packpub/packpub).

 Plugins can be created for a wide range of functionalities.
 From publishing `npm` packages and interacting with `git` repositories to integrating with services like Slack, Discord, or even DoorDash.
+View the [API](#api) for more information.

 ### 🔥 Features